Yuzuru Hanyu Olympic seasons: Olympic program challenges

 Hanyu started off his professional skating career by challenging two of his past Olympic programs.
 On August 10, he shared a two-hour long practice livestream on his newly launched YouTube channel.
 In the course of that practice session, he attempted his free skate program Seimei from the 2018 Winter Olympics three times and skated a clean performance at last attempt featuring four quadruple jumps.
 At the end of the session, he remarked: "My goal this time was to skate a clean performance of Seimei with the same technical layout as at the Olympics in Pyeongchang.
 Well, I had such a strong will to prove that I was better than that time."
 The practice stream was viewed live by more than 100,000 people and reached a total of one million views in 8.5 hours.

 In the 45th edition of the annual charity program 24-hour TV "Love Saves the Earth", broadcast by Nippon TV on August 27, Hanyu challenged his short program Introduction and Rondo Capriccioso from the 2022 Winter Olympics to overcome the negative memories of the event.
 This time, he succeeded at the opening quad Salchow and performed a clean program with two quadruple jumps and a triple Axel.
 In a subsequent interview he expressed his feelings about the performance: "I made a mistake at the Olympics—in a way, it was a trauma.
 That's why I thought, I'd like to challenge it again.
 I feel that, for the first time, I was able to skate this program to perfection.
 It was one of those programs that I was too scared to take a step on.
 But finally, I feel that I was able to get over it and move forward again.
 I hope that, even if it is only for a second, it will be an opportunity for everyone to move forward."
-On February 26, 2023, he again challenged the program in his solo ice show Gift at the Tokyo Dome in front of a record audience of 35,000 spectators.
+On February 26, 2023, he again challenged the program in his solo ice show Gift at Tokyo Dome in front of a record audience of 35,000 spectators.
 He recreated the setting of the Beijing Olympics with a preceding six-minute warm-up session and skated another clean performance with the same technical content, including a successful opening quad Salchow.